 For example, Invisalign is a relatively new invention in orthodontic science.
 These clear, plastic aligners that fit over the teeth and work like braces have only been around since 2005.
 Invisalign exerts pressure on the teeth that is similar to braces, but there’s absolutely no pain involved.

 How We Work With Patients to Overcome Fear

-The last thing we want at Reddick Orthodontics is to cause our patients pain, or to have them be fearful of necessary procedures.
+The last thing we want at Melbourne Orthodontics is to cause our patients pain, or to have them be fearful of necessary procedures.
 We are very sensitive to patients who have discomfort or fear of orthodontic treatments.
 We’ll do our best to help you overcome any fears you might have.